**This is a sponsored post written by me on behalf of BMO. All opinions are my own.

 Educate yourself when it comes to housing

 Everyone seems to have an opinion of real estate these days, but the best advice I can give you is to educate yourself.
 Buying a home isn’t something you just jump into.
-You need to do your research and assemble a team which includes a realtor, a mortgage broker, and a real estate lawyer.
+You need to do your research and assemble a team that includes a realtor, a mortgage broker, and a real estate lawyer.

 You’ll also want to learn about how mortgages work.
 They’re pretty straightforward, but you actually have a ton of options.
 There are variable vs. fixed rate mortgages – which one you choose is a personal preference but it affects how much you’ll pay each month.
 Having a long amortization means lower monthly payments, but you’ll end up paying more in interest.
 Then there are your payment options; what schedule you choose can greatly reduce how much you pay, so make sure you understand what’s available to you.